WayofTime/BloodMagic/README.md

 ## Development Setup

 1. Fork this project to your own Github repository and clone it to your desktop.
 2. Navigate to the directory you cloned to.
-Follow the [Forge Documentation](http://mcforge.readthedocs.io/en/latest/gettingstarted/#from-zero-to-modding) (start at step 4) to setup your workspace.
+Follow the [Forge Documentation](https://docs.minecraftforge.net/en/latest/gettingstarted/#from-zero-to-modding) (start at step 4) to setup your workspace.
 If you use IDEA, follow [this set](http://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) of steps.

-#### IntelliJ IDEA extra steps

-1. Navigate to `File > Settings > Plugins > Browse repositories...`.
-Search for Lombok and install the plugin.
-2. Navigate to `File > Settings > Build, Execution, Deployment > Compiler > Annotation Processors`.
-Check `Enable annotation processing`.

 [Setup video](https://www.youtube.com/watch?v=8VEdtQLuLO0&feature=youtu.be) by LexManos.
 For more information, refer to the [Forge Forums](http://www.minecraftforge.net/forum/index.php/topic,14048.0.html).